This article has been written in partnership with AGCAS.

-Newly qualified teachers (NQTs) in state-maintained schools in England and Wales usually start their careers on the minimum rate of the main pay range.
+Newly qualified teachers (NQTs) in state-maintained schools in England usually start their careers on the minimum rate of the main pay range.

 Progression within the scale will be determined by schools.
 Academies, city technology colleges and independent schools may offer different conditions.